robzach/capitalism-works-for-me/readme.md

 (Fortunately, the seven-segment supply has a fine-tuning pot on it and is able to be turned down to below 33V, so I can be assured that the TPIC6C596 will never see a voltage outside of its rating, without needing a bias resistor for the VLED.)

+# 6/11/18 10:45–11:15 a.m.

+Finalized and placed Digi-Key order to attempt to use new drivers (TPIC6C596N), in the likely event that I decide I cannot reliably solve the problem with the old ones.

 # master list of issues:

 (this list from April, prior to the installation of the sign; repair work after deinstallation does not appear here)